IBM/ansible-for-i-sap/docs/docsite/rst/start_sap.rst

 Example Playbook
 ----------------

-The example playbook is based on the assumption that a configuration file and an inventory file with contents similar to the :ref:`configuration documentation <IBM.ansible-for-i-sap.docsite.install_and_config.configuration>` exist in the current directory.
-The SAP start services for SAP system PRD are active.
+The example playbook is used to start all instances of an SAP system with the SAP system ID (SID) PRD.
+It is based on the assumption that a configuration file and an inventory file with contents similar to the :ref:`configuration documentation <IBM.ansible-for-i-sap.docsite.install_and_config.configuration>` exist in the current directory.
+The ASCS instance is installed on host ibmiserver01.mycorp.com, and the SAP start services for SAP system PRD are active on all hosts that have instances for SAP system PRD.
 The example playbook in the current directory is named start_sap.yml and has the following contents:

 .. code:: YAML

-     - hosts: ibmi_servers
+     - hosts: ibmiserver01.mycorp.com
        vars:
        - startsap_input_sap_sid: "PRD"
        roles: